Athletic forward Williams 'sad' after reporting racist abuse in La Liga fixture at Espanyol | Goal.com

 Athletic Club forward Inaki Williams says he is saddened to have been targeted by alleged racist abuse during his side’s 1-1 La Liga draw at Espanyol on Saturday.

-The 25-year-old, who has represented Spain and the Basque Country at senior international level, was seen interacting with fans after hearing what sounded like monkey chants as he and captain Iker Muniain prepared to take a corner.
+The 25-year-old, who has represented Spain and the Basque Country at senior international level, was seen interacting with fans after hearing what sounded like monkey chants as he left the pitch after being substituted.

 In the ‘extras to report’ section of the paperwork, the referee wrote ‘none’.